• Skip to primary navigation

 Scone Baking Procedure

-1. In a large bowl, whisk together the flour, brown sugar, baking powder, and salt until thoroughly incorporated.
+1. Whisk the flour, brown sugar, baking powder, and salt in a large bowl until combined.

-2. With a pastry blender, or two forks, cut in the cold cubed butter until pea-sized pieces remain.
-Add in the cup of chopped pecans.
-Using the pastry blender or forks, mix in the pecans just until incorporated.
+2. With a pastry blender or two forks, cut in the cold diced butter until only pea-sized pieces remain.
+Stir in the chopped pecans.

-3. Pour the heavy cream in slowly, gently mixing until the dough is moist and begins to come together.
-Remove the dough from the bowl and place it on a lightly floured surface.
-Gently knead the dough until it comes together and shape it into a flattened disk.
-It is important that you do not over-knead.
+4. Remove the dough from the bowl and place it on a lightly floured surface.
+Gently knead the dough just until it comes together, then shape it into a 7-inch flattened disk.

-4. With a bench scraper, portion the dough into 8 wedges.
-Place the wedges of dough onto a parchment-lined sheet tray and place them in the refrigerator for about 10 minutes.
+5. With a knife or bench scraper, portion the dough into eight triangles. *See notes.
+Place the triangles of dough onto a parchment-lined sheet tray and refrigerate them for one hour.

-5. Preheat the oven to 400 degrees F. Whisk together the egg and tablespoon of cream together in a small bowl.
-Brush the egg wash onto each scone, you may not use it all.
-Place the scones in the oven and bake for about 20 minutes, or until golden brown.
+6. Preheat the oven to 400°F. Whisk the egg and tablespoon of cream in a small bowl.
+Brush the egg wash onto each scone.
+(You will not use it all.)
+Bake the scones for about 20 minutes or until golden brown.
+Cool the scones completely on a wire rack.

 How to Make the Cinnamon Brown Sugar Icing